backtrace-labs/backtrace-unity/README.md

 ## Plugin best practices

 Plugin allows you to define maximum depth of game objects.
 By default its disabled (Game object depth is equal to -1).
-If you would like to include all game objects, please select 0.
+If you will use 0 as maximum depth of game object we will use default game object limit - 16.
 If you would like to specify game object depth size to n, please insert n in Backtrace configuration text box.
+If you require game obejct depth to be above 30, please contact support.

 ## Backtrace Client and Offline Database Settings